Gele Trekking

 End of the trip

 After a final breakfast the trip ends at noon.
+The entire trip covers the following distances and durations:

-- Flight and Travel: 315.9 miles (508.3 km)
+- Flight and Travel: 508.3 km (315.9 miles)

--Total Hours Covered: 82 hours and 5 minutes
+- Total hours covered: 82 hours and 5 minutes

 Day 16